pydata/xarray/FLEXIBLE_INDEXES_NOTES.md

 For better discoverability of Xarray-compatible indexes, Xarray could provide some mechanism to register new index wrappers, e.g., something like [xoak's `IndexRegistry`](https://xoak.readthedocs.io/en/latest/_api_generated/xoak.IndexRegistry.html#xoak.IndexRegistry).

+Additionally (or alternatively), new index wrappers may be registered via entry points like it is already the case for storage backends and maybe other backends (plotting) in the future.

+`XarrayIndex` subclasses may still be used directly when setting new indexes from DataArray/Dataset coordinates.

 ### 2.2 Explicit vs. implicit index creation

 #### 2.2.1 Dataset/DataArray's `set_index` method

 New indexes can be built from an existing set of coordinates or variables in a Dataset/DataArray using the `.set_index()` method.

 TODO: describe API updates needed to provide the kind of index that we want to build from a set of coordinates.